 Many of us are struggling with our mental health more than ever during the current pandemic however this is not something you should be hard on yourself about.
-We are out of routine; we are stuck at home and most importantly we are trying to keep our families safe.
+We are out of routine; we've been stuck at home, adjusting to new working environments but most importantly we are trying to keep each other safe.

 Below are a few top tips to help you, your family, and your friends with your mental health throughout this difficult time;